 The work is overseen by a NCL Surgical Transformation Programme Board, which also has representation from all NCL acute trusts, and reports into a NCL ICS System Management Board.

-How might staff benefit from the proposal?
+How might staff benefit from the changes?

 National evidence suggests that working in surgical hubs, where planned procedures are separate from emergency care, can have benefits for staff including improved satisfaction through: